Starfish-develop/Starfish/docs/config.rst

 outdir
 ^^^^^^^^^^^^^
 This defines the output directory for the many files produced by the sampler during runs of sampling.
-This is interpreted as a path and therefore any environment variables will be expanded.

 .. code-block:: python